daisy/math-a11y/docs/ms-math/recommended_nvda_settings.md

 1. Start NVDA
 2. Use the NVDA Key + n to bring up the NVDA Menu.
-    1. The NVDA Key is usually the INS key.
+    1. The NVDA Key is usually the Caps lock and the INS key.
     2. Alternatively, if using the mouse to find the NVDA icon in the toolbar.
 Note that the NVDA icon might be hidden.
 Use the show hidden icons option to bring it up.
 3. Select "Preferences" from the NVDA Menu
-4. Select “MathCAT Settings...”
+4. Select “MathCAT Settings...” and press enter.

 The MathCAT Preferences dialog has three categories of settings: Speech, Navigation, and Braille.
+To move between these three collection of settings, use CTRL + tab to cycle through the options.

-We are interested in setting the Speech and Navigation settings:
+Below are the suggested Speech and
+Navigation settings:

 ## Speech Category Settings: